Taming-the-BEAST/Skyline-plots/README.md

 title: Skyline plots
 subtitle: Inference of past population dynamics using Bayesian Coalescent Skyline and Birth-Death Skyline plots.
 beastversion: 2.5.x
+tracerversion: 1.7.x
 ---

 # Background

 Population dynamics influence the shape of the tree and consequently, the shape of the tree contains some information about past population dynamics.
 The so-called Skyline methods allow to extract this information from phylogenetic trees in a non-parametric manner.
 It is non-parametric since there is no underlying system of differential equations governing the inference of these dynamics.
 In this tutorial we will look at two different methods to infer these dynamics from sequence data.
-The first one is the Bayesian Coalescent Skyline plot {% cite Drummond2005 --file Skyline-plots/master-refs %}, which is based on the coalescent model, and the second one is the Birth-Death skyline {% cite Stadler2013 --file Skyline-plots/master-refs %} plot based on the birth-death model.
+The first one is the Bayesian Skyline plot {% cite Drummond2005 --file Skyline-plots/master-refs %}, which is based on the coalescent model, and the second one is the Birth-Death skyline {% cite Stadler2013 --file Skyline-plots/master-refs %} plot based on the birth-death model.
 The conceptual difference between coalescent and birth-death approaches lies in the direction of the flow of time.
 In the coalescent, the time is modeled to go backwards, from present to past, while in the birth-death approach it is modeled to go forwards.
 Two other fundamental differences are the parameters that are inferred and the way sampling is treated.

 ----